Coronavirus: what does it mean for cars and motorists?

 Carpets and cloth upholstery can be cleaned by soaking with an appropriate cleaner, brushing and vacuuming out the moisture using a suitable wet-and-dry vac.
 Leather upholstery can be cleaned with specific cleaner.

-- 1Coronavirus: what does it mean for cars and motorists? - currently readingThe global Covid-19 pandemic shows no signs of slowing.
+- 1Coronavirus: what does it mean for cars and motorists? - currently readingThe global Covid-19 pandemic has had a major impact on life in the UK.
 Here’s everything you need to know about how it affects cars, motorists and the car industry in the UK

 - 2What does Coronavirus mean for the car industry?Factory shutdowns, staff working from home and event disruptions and the fight back: we round up how coronavirus is impacting the car industry and its workers